Said Nursi

 Nursi inspired a religious movement that has played a vital role in the revival of Islam in Turkey and now numbers several millions of followers worldwide.
-His followers are often known as the "Nurcu movement" or the "Nur cemaati".
-In a 2008 publication, Nurcu worldwide adherents were estimated at 5 to 6 millions with numbers going up to 9 millions, with around 5500 dershanes or study halls where adherents would read Nursi’s writings collectively.
+His followers are often known as the "Nurcu movement" or the Nurcu cemaati.
+A 2008 publication estimates Nurcu adherents at 5 to 6 million worldwide, and around 5500 dershanes (halls where adherents study Nursi’s writings).